European Super League: Basketball plan for Europe

-In May 2025, following the announcement by the NBA, FIBA, and the EuroLeague that they'd be "holding talks" with European football clubs about creating an NBA-style basketball competition across Europe, various European clubs with basketball sections expressed interest in the suggested scheme, among them most prominently Real Madrid and Barcelona.
-Clubs, such as Chelsea F.C., Paris Saint-Germain, and Manchester City, which had participated in the European Super League's beginnings, were reported to be interested to create basketball teams in order to participate in an "NBA-style" competition.
+In May 2025, following the announcement by the NBA, FIBA and the EuroLeague that they'd be "holding talks" with European football clubs about creating an NBA-style basketball competition across Europe, various European clubs with basketball sections expressed interest in the suggested scheme, among them most prominently Real Madrid and Barcelona.
+Clubs, such as Chelsea, Paris Saint-Germain, and Manchester City, which had participated in the European Super League's beginnings, were reported to be interested to create basketball teams in order to participate in an "NBA-style" competition.
 NBA Europe director George Aivazoglou commented on "existing [football and basketball] brands that have a lot of value and prestige" and could "reach and impact hundreds of thousands or millions of people."